fresh-eggs/fresh-eggs.github.io/xband_post.md

 With that in mind, I began looking for similar emulators with robust debugging.
 I eventually found the debug oriented fork of BSNES named [BSNES-PLUS](https://github.com/devinacker/bsnes-plus).

 I decided it would be worthwhile investing time both porting and finishing the work in BSNES-SX2 over to BSNES-PLUS.
 Getting the XBAND ROM booting in a debug oriented emulator and connecting to the retrocomputing XBAND server was worth doing for my project and for games preservation.
-The only thing standing in my way was that I had zero experience writting emulators.
+The only thing standing in my way was that I had zero experience writing emulators.

 ## Building emulation Support